10lite/10lite/README.md

 <h1>Hi there!👋</h1>
-Currently, I wander around different technologies on web and software development, where I passionately look into developing useful and creative applications.
+I wander around different technologies on web and software development, where I passionately look into developing useful and creative applications.

 - 🔭 I’m currently working on React projects with Next and Tailwind.